GNHS-Robotics-Club/.github/profile/README.md

 ![TheTeam](https://github.com/GNHS-Robotics-Club/.github/assets/79918051/1a268c89-4bd4-4d8b-9ecd-2a065634d8c4)

-We are a school organization that focuses on maintaining and enhancing the Robotics ecosystem of Gumaca National High School.
+We are a school organization based in Gumaca, Quezon, in the Philippines, that focuses on maintaining and enhancing the Robotics ecosystem of Gumaca National High School.
 In this Github organization, we provide APIs (Application Programming Interfaces) to our students or users to achieve their goals as simply and effectively as possible.

 ## Club Members